-As a little girl i was taught how to knit by my mother.
+My mom taught me how to knit when I was a little girl.
 Just a few basic stitches.
 I could make a scarf, and i think i once made a basic dress for one of my dolls.
 But that is over 30 years ago.
 I do know how to crochet and made many crocheted items in the past number of years.
 When i look at these knit fashion photos from the sixties, i think i should really dust off those knitting needles and get my skill up.

 The orange dress above features one long cable running down each side from neckline to hemline, front and back, for a long casual sweater look.
 Yes please!